joaopaulomoraes/hi_mom/README.md

-# HiMom
+# Hi, mom

-A blazingly fast Elixir library to say hi to your mom!
+A blazingly fast Elixir library to say "Hi" to your mom!

 ## Installation